Magnetic-Field Induced Deformation in Hybrid Stars: Results and Discussion

-To further verify our results, we calculate the deconfinement phase transition using an effective bag constant of $B^{1/4}_{\rm{eff}} = 180$ MeV.
-Both the publicly available LORENE and spherically symmetric TOV equations are used to produce the mass radius profiles and analyze the differences in the stellar properties.
-Fig.~\ref{figmr180} displays the mass-radius diagram for 180 MeV effective bag constant for different values of the magnetic dipole moment.
-For $\mu = 0$ Am$^2$ case, the maximum mass and the canonical mass radius for the hybrid star configuration obtained is $1.86$ M$_{\odot}$ and $11.94$ km, respectively.
+To further verify our results, we calculate the deconfinement phase transition using the effective bag constant of $B^{1/4}_{\rm{eff}} = 180$ MeV.
+Both the publicly available LORENE and spherically symmetric TOV equations are used to produce the mass-radius profiles and analyze the differences in the stellar properties.
+Fig.~\ref{figmr180} displays the mass-equatorial radius diagram for 180 MeV effective bag constant for different values of the magnetic dipole moment.
+For $\mu = 0$ Am$^2$ case, the maximum mass and the canonical mass radius for the hybrid star configuration obtained is $1.86$ M$_{\sun}$ and $11.94$ km, respectively.
 The canonical radius is $12.07$ km.
 In this case, the maximum mass is not high enough to fulfill modern mass constraints.
-For larger dipole magnetic moments, there is a large increase in mass (than the other effective bag constants) using Lorene and the radii, particularly for low/intermediate mass stars, becomes very large.
+For larger dipole magnetic moments, there is a large increase in mass (than the other effective bag constants) using LORENE and the radii, particularly for low-/intermediate mass stars, become very large.
 This reinforces the results we discussed above.